-I am currently a freelance editor and writer and an associate fellow at the University of Warwick, but my day job is in marketing.
+I am an associate fellow at the University of Warwick, but my day job is in marketing.
 Previously I was an associate lecturer in French at Oxford Brookes University.
 From September 2012 to January 2014, I was a research editor on the Complete Works of Voltaire at the Voltaire Foundation, University of Oxford.

 Before joining the VF, I gained my BA (Hons) in English Literature, and my MA (Distinction) in Translation, Writing and Cultural Difference at the University of Warwick.
 I went on to gain a PhD, also at Warwick, funded by an AHRC collaborative doctoral award with Waddesdon Manor, and supervised by Dr Katherine Astbury.
 I successfully passed my viva in September 2012.